 Dragon Representation in Various Cultures

 The depiction of the dragon varies from culture to culture.
 Eastern Dragons are considered and worshiped as the god of their nation.
 Chinese believe the dragon arises from China and it has five toes.
 And as they flew towards south they lost one toe and became four, and as long as they fly, they will lose the toe.

 Korean dragon has four toes, and they believe when it started flying towards China it gain one another toe.
 Japanese thought about the dragon is much different from others.
 They think that the breath of the dragon has transformed into clouds to give rain.
 Most of the Eastern dragons have no wings while Western or Medieval dragons appear like a lizard with a pair of wings in its back.

 The dragon art can be drawn anywhere on the body.
 Several prefer to ink on their back since the dragon size will be enormous and to represent the whole dragon it will be the right place.
 It can also be placed on the chest or legs or near the shoulder.
 The colors used to ink the dragon tattoo are most preferably green, red, ash, and some other dark colors.

 Asian Dragon Tattoos

-The Asian dragon appears like serpents which lac wings most of the European Dragon contain.
+The Asian dragon appears like serpents which lack wings most of the European Dragon contains.
 They consider dragon as the good creatures which represent the wisdom, power, and strength.